Top 20 Albums of 2004

 (Dischord)

 From Fugazi-esque punk to Clash-infused dub-core to straight-up funk, Q and Not U takes on a new genre almost daily and fuses it together with their socio-political post-hardcore.
 Power showed the band at their most confident, loose, experimental and catchy all at the same time.
-As an integral part of the fusing of music and politics this election year, Power may have been the band’s most important album to date, even if not enough people heard it.
-Whatever the case, it rocked and it grooved.
-Not since The Talking Heads have funk and punk been combined so artfully. — Jeff Terich
+An integral part of the fusing of music and politics this election year, Power carried a message worth heeding, which apparently didn’t spread far enough—though with this much groove to back it up, it seems almost undeniable.
+Not since The Talking Heads or perhaps The Clash have funk and punk been combined so artfully. — Jeff Terich

 7. Interpol – Antics